Boys anti-tank rifle: Operational use

-The weapon was standard issue to British and Commonwealth forces which attempted to stem the Japanese onslaught through the Pacific theatre.
-At Milne Bay, the weapon proved completely ineffective.
-It also failed to stop Japanese tanks in Malaya.
-Some accounts claim that the 1/14th Punjabi Regiment knocked out two light Japanese tanks at a roadblock.
+The weapon was standard issue to British and Commonwealth forces, which attempted to stem the Japanese onslaught through the Pacific theatre.
+At Milne Bay, at least one of the two Type 95 tanks was perforated by several shots from a Boys.
+During the Battle of Jitra a Boys gunner of the 1/14th Punjabi Regiment knocked out two light Japanese tanks, blocking the bridge that was the route of Japanese advance.
 During the Battle of Singapore, the 1st Bn Cambridgeshire Regiment claims the Boys was very useful in knocking holes through walls during street fighting.
-After the war in the Pacific, the gun was used by Royal Malay Regiment to fight against communist insurgents during Malayan Emergency.
+After the war in the Pacific, the gun was used by the Royal Malay Regiment to fight against communist insurgents, during the Malayan Emergency.

 The U.S. Marine Corps purchased Canadian Boys rifles prior to the attack on Pearl Harbor.
-They saw limited use by the Marine Raider Battalions against enemy bunkers and aided in the destruction of two seaplanes off Makin Island.
+They saw limited use by the Marine Raider battalions against enemy bunkers, and aided in the destruction of two seaplanes off Makin Island.
 The U.S. Army's 1st Ranger Battalion was also equipped with Boys, but they were not used in combat.
 The other five Ranger battalions were authorized Boys, but were not equipped with them.

+The Boys rifles used by the Kingdom of Greece during the Greco-Italian War and Greek Civil War.
+1,786 Boys 14 mm British anti-tank rifles were ordered from Greece for the direct anti-tank protection of the infantry.
+However, from the beginning and during the war, only 122 of them reached Greece.

-The Boys rifles were also used by the Chinese Nationalist Army during the late Second Sino-Japanese War in both China and Burma.
+The Boys rifles were also used by the Chinese Nationalist Army during the late Second Sino-Japanese War, in both China and Burma.

-The Boys rifle was also equipped and used by the Philippine Army and Philippine Constabulary during the Second World War against the Japanese occupation and to aid the Allied liberation.
-Following the Post-Second World War era, it was operated during the Hukbalahap Rebellion against the Hukbalahap Communist fighters in Central Luzon and by the Philippine Expeditionary Forces to Korea (PEFTOK) against the North Korean and Chinese Communist forces.
+The Boys rifle was also equipped and used by the Philippine guerrilla and resistance forces as well as the United States Army Forces in the Philippines – Northern Luzon (USAFIP-NL) during the Second World War against the Japanese occupation and to aid the Allied liberation.
+In the post-Second World War era, it was operated by the Armed Forces of the Philippines including Philippine Army and Philippine Constabulary during the Hukbalahap Rebellion against the Hukbalahap Communist fighters in Central Luzon and by the Philippine Expeditionary Forces to Korea (PEFTOK) against the North Korean and Chinese communist forces.

-In September 1965, members of the IRA hit the British fast-attack patrol boat HMS Brave Borderer with a Boys rifle, crippling one of her turbines while she was paying a visit to Waterford, Republic of Ireland.
+In September 1965, members of the IRA hit the British fast-attack patrol boat HMS Brave Borderer with a Boys rifle, crippling one of her turbines while she was paying a visit to Waterford, Ireland.